 The virus that causes polio may increase the survival rate and extend life expectancy among patients with glioblastoma, a common and lethal brain cancer.
 Researches have created a modified virus that is creating amazing results.
 In the clinical trial, 21% of the patients that received the modified poliovirus are expected to live longer than expected compared to the 4% treated with only traditional chemotherapy.

 The modified virus can infect and kill brain tumors while simultaneously triggering the patients’ immune system to attack the tumors.
-Researchers created the hybrid virus by removing one of the virus’ genes and replacing it with one harmless one from rhinovirus, which causes the common cold; this insures that the patient will not contract polio during the trial.
+Researchers created the hybrid virus by removing one of the virus’ genes and replacing it with one harmless one from rhinovirus, which causes the common cold; this ensures that the patient will not contract polio during the trial.
 Additionally, the trial is unique because the treatment does not kill brain cells, but releases tumor antigens that trigger the body’s immune response.

 Opening Doors for New Treatments